Qarj/WebImblaze/examples/README.md

 **Example:**
 ```
-C:\git\WebImblaze>wi.pl examples\post.xml
+C:\git\WebImblaze>wi.pl examples\post.test
 ```

 Note that in this example, a configuration file was not specified.
-WebImblaze will by default use config.xml in the same folder as where wi.pl is located.
+WebImblaze will by default use config.xml in the same folder wi.pl is located.